Measure the Customer Experience in an Integrated Cross Channel Environment

 In our example above, management may measure the effectiveness of planned experiences in the engagement phase with the following research tools:

 |Customer Side||Brand Side|

-Post-transaction surveys are event-driven, where a transaction or service interaction determines if the customer is selected for a survey, targeting specific customers shortly after a service interaction.
-As the name implies, the purpose of this type of survey is to measure satisfaction with a specific transaction.
+These post-experience surveys are event-driven, where a transaction or service interaction determines if the customer is selected for a survey.
+They can be performed across all channels, digital, contact center and in-person.
+As the name implies, the purpose of this type of survey is to measure experience with a specific customer experience.

 |Transactional Mystery Shopping

-In the growth phase, one may measure the effectiveness of planned experiences on both sides of the customer interface with the following research tools:
+In the growth phase, we measure the effectiveness of planned experiences on both sides of the customer interface with the following research tools:

 |Customer Side||Brand Side|

-Awareness of the brand, its products and services, is central planned service interactions.
+Awareness of the brand, its products and services, is central to planned service interactions.
 Managers need to know how awareness and attitudes change as a result of these planned experiences.

 |Cross-Sell Mystery Shopping

 In these unique mystery shops, mystery shoppers are seeded into the lead/referral process.
 The sales behaviors and their effectiveness are then evaluated in an outbound sales interaction.